alessandroragano/music-archive-quality-prediction/README.md

 (link will be up soon).

-The code is licensed under MIT licence.
+The code is licensed under MIT license.